-Community-based electric car sharing: Forth partnered with Hacienda Community Development Corporation to bring clean transportation options to the NE Cully neighborhood in Portland, OR.
-Together with the community, business and utility partners, we installed charging stations and arranged for two Honda Fits to be available to the community for rental by the day through Turo and one Fit was made available for Hacienda staff use.
-Sixty-six rentals were completed by community members over the 9-month project period and Hacienda staff traveled over 1,000 miles!
+Forth partnered with Hacienda Community Development Corporation to bring clean transportation options to the NE Cully neighborhood in Portland, OR.
+Together with the community, business and utility partners, we installed charging stations and arranged for two Honda Fits to be available to the community for rental by the day through Turo.
+An additional Fit was made available for Hacienda staff use.
+Sixty-six rentals were completed by community members over the 9-month project period and Hacienda staff traveled over 1,000 electric miles!

 Read the full case study here.

-Local dealership deals: We partnered with Lithia Nissan of Eugene to slash the sticker price of the popular Nissan LEAF.
+We partnered with Lithia Nissan of Eugene in 2016 to slash the sticker price of the popular Nissan LEAF.
 Interested buyers who attended a free workshop about electric cars qualified for $7,500 off the price of a new LEAF on top of the $7,500 federal tax credit, bringing their total savings to $15,000.
 Building on success in Eugene, a similar incentive launched in Bend.

-E-bikes + public transit: Electric bikes and public transit are a great match.
-E-bikes make it quicker and easier to get to the train station or bus stop, encouraging more people choose sustainable ways of getting around.
+Electric bikes and public transit are a great match.
+E-bikes make it quicker and easier to get to the train station or bus stop, encouraging more people to choose sustainable ways of getting around.
 In partnership with Kaiser Permanente and Portland State University, we provided 150 Kaiser employees with e-bikes for three months to understand how this fun technology could transform local travel.